 Dissecting mechanisms of gut-brain communication in Parkinson’s Disease

 People with Parkinson’s Disease (PD) have different types of bacteria in their guts compared to people without neurological diseases.
-We will study which gut bacteria for people with PD to gain a better understanding of how gut bacteria contribute to inflammation in the body and in the brain or people with this condition.
+We will study which gut bacteria in people with PD to gain a better understanding of how gut bacteria contribute to inflammation in the body and in the brain of people with this condition.